-The selectorate responsible for the corrupt selection of political candidates for election and appointment are mainly of two kinds, though with variations depending on the society in question.
+The selectorate responsible for the corrupt selection of political candidates for election (through primaries) and appointment are mainly of two kinds, though with variations depending on the society in question.

-Therefore the guilty accuser syndrome is designed and entrenched by the patron selectorate to ensure that most elected or appointed government officials are beforehand guilty of some significant form of corruption and acts as a deterrent to them when either out of their own scrupulousness or the fundamental responsibility of their office invariably demands they challenge, expose or investigate the corruption or misgovernance of another official(s).
-If the chairman of a legislative committee is compelled by his office to investigate the corruption of the President his or her corruption is exposed.
-If the chairman of the electoral commission recalls the election of a corrupt legislator read the newspapers the next day.
+Therefore the guilty accuser syndrome is designed and entrenched by the patron selectorate to ensure that most elected or appointed government officials are beforehand guilty of some significant form of corruption and acts as a deterrent to them when either out of their own scrupulousness or the fundamental responsibility of their office invariably demands they challenge, expose or investigate the corruption or misgovernance of other culpable official(s).
+If the chairman of a legislative committee is compelled by his office to investigate the corruption of the President, his or her corruption will be promptly exposed.
+If the chairman of the electoral commission recalls the election of a corrupt legislator, read the newspapers the next day.
 Under these conditions, the only time an elected politician can be impeached or appointed official sacked is when the patron selectorate or individual patron decides so.

-In mature liberal democracies and similar the funder selectorate, those groups and individuals who have enough money to buy the influence an office confers on an elected or appointed official; “influence peddling”.
-It is common knowledge that presidents, parliamentarians, deputies, senators, representatives and others need generous and increasing funds provided by a small fraction of the general population to get elected or re-elected to office in ways that end up seriously compromising or co-opting them.
-The provision by funders for the political campaigns of candidates can vary from several thousand to several million pound sterling or US dollars.
+In mature liberal democracies and similar the funder selectorate, those groups and individuals have enough money to buy the influence an office confers on an elected or appointed official; “influence peddling”.
+It is common knowledge that presidents, parliamentarians, deputies, senators, representatives and others need generous and increasing funds provided by a small fraction of the general population to get elected or re-elected into office in ways that end up seriously compromising or co-opting them to act in ways that deviate from the expected norms.
+The provisions by funders for the political campaigns of candidates can vary from several thousand to several million pound sterling or US dollars.
 The elected politicians in some sense are reduced by the fundraising process to a “commodity” for sale or rent.
 Such is an undeniable legacy of the neoliberal political economy that commodifies everything; it has made this form of fundraising selection of political candidates particularly possible.